What is Tramadol Withdrawal?

 |Days 4-7||Drug cravings persist, along with insomnia, disorientation, and confusion.|

 |Days 8-14||Symptoms should be fairly mild by this point.
 Depression, anxiety, and irrational thoughts may persist.|

-Tramadol detox is very uncomfortable and should be done under a doctor’s supervision.
+Tramadol detox can vary from mild, moderate, to severe depending on the severity of usage, along with any administered drugs or medications.
+It can potentially be very uncomfortable and should be done under the supervision of a doctor supervision.
 Because tapering the dosage is a common practice to aid in the withdrawal process, a doctor may schedule a stepped down dosing protocol and monitor the withdrawal symptoms over a period of weeks.

-If symptoms are not tolerated well, a doctor may recommend over-the-counter medications or prescribe medications to help manage the withdrawal symptoms, such as:
+If symptoms are not tolerated well, a doctor may recommend over-the-counter medications or prescribe medications (Medication-assisted treatment or MAT) to help manage the withdrawal symptoms, such as: